-Written by Ryan on Sunday the 7th of October 2018.
+Written by Active Minds on Sunday the 7th of October 2018.

 Whether you have dementia, or you have a loved one with dementia who lives with you or is a frequent visitor, making sure that your home is dementia friendly ensures that anyone living with the disease is safe and secure as they move around the environment.

 Here are a number of ways you can ensure your home is dementia friendly: